praeclarum/NGraphics/Documentation/Consistency.md

 1. <img src="../TestResults/ImageCanvas.BlurImage2-Net.png" /> .NET
 1. <img src="../TestResults/ImageCanvas.BlurImage2-WinRT.png" /> WinRT

-I don't know what .NET (aka System.Drawing, aka GDI+) was smoking before this test, but they have some *interesting* results.
+I don't know what .NET (aka System.Drawing, aka GDI+) was thinking, but they have some *interesting* results.
 In general, .NET is always off by about half a pixel and this test really shows the effect.
-The team must have chosen is strange fill convention and we're stuck with it for eternity.
+The team chose this strange fill convention and we're stuck with it for eternity.

-The clear winner here in WinRT using Direct2D.
+The clear winner here is WinRT using Direct2D.
 It's glorious.
 Just look at that fade!
 Not a pixel in sight.
 Now that's some programmers showing off.

 Android does the next most competent job with CoreGraphics in a close third place.